ycpcs/cs481-fall2018-101/assign/assign02.md

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-Your journal entries should be complete by midnight on Sunday (so we can use Monday morning to read your entries.)
+Your journal entries should be complete by midnight on Sunday (so they can be reviewed by the instructor[s] on Monday morning.)

 ## Demo (individual)

-Each class meeting, we will talk to each student *individually*.
+Each class meeting, an instructor will talk to each student *individually*.
 Your job is to very briefly (1-2 minutes) demonstrate what you worked on during the previous week, and how your efforts are contributing to the overall success of the project.
-When we meet with you, you should pick perhaps two or three of your most important contributions (as documented in your journal entry for the previous week).
+For that demo, you should pick perhaps two or three of your most important contributions (as documented in your journal entry for the previous week).

 Ways that you can demonstrate progress include